 Is There a Deadline to File My Personal Injury Lawsuit?

-The deadline for mass tort lawsuits varies from state to state.
+The deadline for mass tort lawsuits varies depending on your state.
 Generally speaking, the statute of limitations begins running when you are first diagnosed with a disease or condition.
 For example, if you suffer from mesothelioma, the statute of limitations would start running when you were first diagnosed with this cancer.

 What Happens Next?
 When Can I Join a Mass Tort Case?